Bali 2026 Important Information to Read ASAP

 PLEASE BE SURE TO TAKE A SCREENSHOT OF THE QR CODE THAT IS EMAILED TO YOU AFTER THE APPLICATION, AND ALSO PRINT IT OUT AND KEEP IT WITH YOUR TRAVEL DOCUMENTS.

-Use this link to apply for the Electronic Customs Declaration
+Use this link to apply for the All Indonesia Visa.

 Choose English as the language of the application in the top right corner of the screen.